 The certificate is intended for non-public health majors and anyone interested in obtaining knowledge about public health concepts to enhance their ability to succeed in their chosen field.
 Students completing the certificate will have an understanding of emerging issues in public health, the social and behavioral aspects of preventing disease, environmental health concepts, and the changing health care system in the United States.

-The certificate may be earned by any student admitted to the University of Iowa who is not concurrently enrolled in a graduate or professional degree program, except those earning an undergraduate major in public health.
-Students who earn a B.A. or B.S. with a major in public health may not earn the Certificate in Public Health.
+The certificate may be earned by any student admitted to the University of Iowa who is not concurrently enrolled in a graduate or professional degree program, except for those students who are earning a B.A. or B.S. with a major in public health or by those who have received one of those degrees.

 |Both of these:|

 |CPH:1400||Fundamentals of Public Health||3|